-More than one thousand libraries around the world will celebrate the 8th annual International Games Day @ your library on Saturday, November 21, 2015.
+More than two thousand libraries around the world will celebrate the 9th annual International Games Day @ your library on Saturday, November 19, 2016.
 We invite libraries of all types to join in the celebration and take advantage of the following free publicity tools.

 Libraries, be sure to register for the event in order to request a donation and be included on the international map!
-We'll be updating the map at least monthly.
+We'll be updating the map at least monthly once registration opens.

 Here's a list of the resources on offer: